emard/ulx3s-misc/examples/eth/rmii/proj/README.md

 module booted at power-up to wrong mode, typically indicated with yellow &#x1f7e7; LED OFF when cable is connected to PC (should be ON).

+Receiving LAN8720 TX ARP traffic should be possible when LAN8720 is directly connected with a cable to PC ETH port which captures packets.
+If ETH switch is between LAN8720 and PC, ARP packets probably won't be captured by PC.

-ARP reply data should enter kernel ARP table and stay there for few seconds, so quickly after BTN1, issue this command:
+ARP Reply data should enter kernel ARP table and stay there for few seconds, so quickly after BTN1, issue this command:

     arp -an
     ?
 (192.168.18.128) at 00:40:00:01:02:03 [ether] on eth0

-Receiving LAN8720 TX ARP traffic should be possible when LAN8720 is directly connected with a cable to PC ETH port which captures packets.
-If ETH switch is between LAN8720 and PC, ARP packets probably won't be captured by PC.

 # Packet generator